 What You Need to Know Before Starting the Dog Cancer Diet

-The cancer diet is intended for all pets who have fought or are living with cancer, pets on chemotherapy, and even those recovering from illnesses.
-If your furbaby is undergoing chemotherapy, consult with your veterinarian before changing their diet or adding supplements to avoid potential interference with treatment.
+The cancer diet is intended for all pets who have fought or are living with cancer.
+It is also beneficial for pets receiving chemotherapy and even those recovering from illnesses.
+If your furbaby is undergoing chemotherapy, consult with your veterinarian before changing their diet.
+This way, you can avoid any interference with treatment.

 The transition to a raw diet should also be gradual to prevent digestive upset and a very flatulent pooch!

-The Importance of a Specialized Cancer Diet for Cats and Dogs
+The Importance of a Specialized Cancer Diet for Pets

 Powerful nutrition can provide remarkable results for both people and pets when they’re ill.
-Superfoods for dogs and cats boost their immunity while helping to slow the progression of the disease.
-It can also go a long way to improving the symptoms associated with cancer, with benefits like brighter eyes, softer skin, and a shinier coat.
+Superfoods for dogs as well as cats will boost their immunity while slowing the progression of the disease.
+It can also go a long way to improving the symptoms associated with cancer.
+Benefits include brighter eyes, softer skin, and a shinier coat.

 Reducing a kibble diet and incorporating raw foods is an important part of the cancer diet for pets.
-Because kibble is high in carbs and low in protein, it feeds the cancer and does little to strengthen the immune system.
+Because kibble is high in carbs and low in protein, it feeds the cancer and doesn’t strengthen the immune system.

-I can understand how moving to a raw or a kibble-free diet can leave you feeling a little bit uneasy, but I found the Epi4Dogs Raw Diet quite helpful.
+I understand that moving to a raw or kibble-free diet is a bit overwhelming, but I found the Epi4Dogs Raw Diet quite helpful.
 It breaks down crucial food groups, ensuring that your pet’s basic nutritional needs are met.
-The Epi Raw Diet is not a cancer diet, but it does provide the nutritional balance that pets of any age need if you want to go completely raw!
+The Epi Raw Diet is not a cancer diet; however, it offers nutritional balance that pets of any age need when going raw!

 To help you and your pet transition, let’s explore the best cancer-fighting foods for dogs, cats, and even people.